-Windows Vista SP1 officially released
+Windows Vista SP1 Officially Released

 Check your Windows Updates guys, because the long awaited Service Pack 1 for Vista has finally been released.